 Many people believe that participating in any sport means that a person is assuming a certain amount of risk that will make it impossible for them to recover compensation.
 Additionally, parents believe that the consent forms they signed allowing their children to participate in organized sports activities effectively waive liability.

-A sports injury may result in a lifetime of medical bills, and some insurance companies will offer lump-sum settlements to victims in order to quickly resolve their cases.
-An experienced attorney can negotiate a fair settlement for you, as most offers from insurers do not provide victims with enough to cover the future costs of care.
+A sports injury may result in a lifetime of medical bills, and some insurance companies will offer lump-sum settlements to victims to quickly resolve their cases.
+An experienced attorney can negotiate a fair settlement for you, as most insurance offers do not provide victims with enough to cover future care costs.

 Why Choose CHASENBOSCOLO To Handle My Case?

 The legal team at CHASENBOSCOLO will pursue a settlement that provides for all of your needs following a sports injury.
-When the negotiation process stalls or is unproductive, our firm will hold the negligent party accountable.
+Our firm will hold the negligent party accountable when the negotiation process stalls or is unproductive.

 Types of Athletic Injury Cases We Handle

-People participating in athletic activities could suffer any one of a number of possible injuries.
+People participating in athletic activities could suffer any one of several possible injuries.
 Some of the most common kinds of injuries associated with sports include, but are not limited to:

 - Muscle Strains